its-dorra/interv-ai/README.md

 - **Biome** - Code linting and formatting
 - **Git** - Version control

-## 🚀 Getting Started

-### Prerequisites

-Before you begin, ensure you have the following installed:
-- Node.js 18.0 or higher
-- npm, yarn, pnpm, or bun package manager
-- Git

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.